 Express Link is a free service provided by VIVOTEK server, which allows users to register a domain name for a network device.
-One URL can only be mapped to one MAC address of a network camera.
+One URL can only be mapped to one MAC address.
 This service will examine if the host name is valid and automatically open a port on your router.
-Without using DDNS, a user has to manually check out UPnP port forwarding configuration.
-Using Express Link is easier and more convenient.
+If using DDNS, the user has to manually configure UPnP port forwarding.
+Express Link is more convenient and easier to set up.